DonBatman/myfurniture/README.md

 # myfurniture
-Basic furniture for your home
+Basic furniture for your home.
+This is a work in progress.
+Expect changes!

 Code Licence - MIT